Eryhnar/Tattoo-Studio-front-end/README.md

 - Clean up code.
 - Implement the edit functionality for users in the admin view
 - Add surname field to user in admin view

+## Known issues
+- In mobile, a bar appears above the header in some views.
+This does not happen on desktop or development responsive mode.
+(Being investigated)

 ## Author